Aliases for KMT2D Gene

 Previous HGNC Symbols for KMT2D Gene

 Previous GeneCards Identifiers for KMT2D Gene

 The protein encoded by this gene is a histone methyltransferase that methylates the Lys-4 position of histone H3.
 The encoded protein is part of a large protein complex called ASCOM, which has been shown to be a transcriptional regulator of the beta-globin and estrogen receptor genes.
 Mutations in this gene have been shown to be a cause of Kabuki syndrome. [provided by RefSeq, Oct 2010]

 GeneCards Summary for KMT2D Gene

-KMT2D (Lysine (K)-Specific Methyltransferase 2D) is a Protein Coding gene.
-Diseases associated with KMT2D include kabuki syndrome 1 and kmt2d-related kabuki syndrome.
-Among its related pathways are Lysine degradation.
-GO annotations related to this gene include transcription regulatory region DNA binding and histone-lysine N-methyltransferase activity.
+KMT2D (Lysine Methyltransferase 2D) is a Protein Coding gene.
+Diseases associated with KMT2D include Kabuki Syndrome 1 and Complement Component C1s Deficiency.
+Among its related pathways are Developmental Biology and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Gene Ontology (GO) annotations related to this gene include transcription regulatory region DNA binding and histone-lysine N-methyltransferase activity.
 An important paralog of this gene is KMT2C.

 Histone methyltransferase.
 Methylates 'Lys-4' of histone H3 (H3K4me).
 H3K4me represents a specific tag for epigenetic transcriptional activation.
 Acts as a coactivator for estrogen receptor by being recruited by ESR1, thereby activating transcription.